Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Clients over 40 overwhelmingly prefer phone booking.
 This demographic typically has higher service values (color, treatments, premium cuts) and higher lifetime value.
 Losing them to voicemail is disproportionately expensive.

-Why Online Booking Alone Is Not Enough
+Why Online Booking Alone Isn’t Enough

 Vagaro’s online booking is excellent.
 Every Vagaro salon should have it enabled on their website, Google Business Profile, and social media.
 But it serves only part of your audience.